creatvie-introvert/sudologic/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)

 ## Project Overview
 **SudoLogic** is a mobile-first online platform where users can play Sudoku puzzles of varying difficulties - including *Easy*, *Medium*, *Hard*, and *Expert* levels.
-Designed for accessibility and engagemnet, the platform offer both a classic experience and a *Daily Puzzle* mode that refreshes every 24 hours, encouraging users to return regularly and build a daily streak.
+Designed for accessibility and engagement, the platform offer both a classic experience and a *Daily Puzzle* mode that refreshes every 24 hours, encouraging users to return regularly and build a daily streak.

-The app is aimed at a wide audience, including casual gamers, puzzle enthusiasts, and learners seekig to improve their logical thinking skills.
+The app is aimed at a wide audience, including casual gamers, puzzle enthusiasts, and learners seeking to improve their logical thinking skills.
 The intuitive mobile-first layout ensures a seamless experience across all devices, while smart gameplay features such as error checking, hint mode, and daily progress tracking elevate it beyond basic web sudoku clones.

 ### Site Preview
 _A full preview of the final design will be added here once development is complete._